metrorailings/OwlBlog/content/posts/week-4-insights.md

 New England adamantly sticking to an eight-man coverage shell, forcing Mahomes to hold the ball longer.
 Now if only the Patriots had another quality pass rusher alongside Chase Winowich to give their three-man pass rush some teeth.

 Still, I do respect the way New England masks its three-man pass rushes through five-man defensive fronts.

+***

+## Falcons @ Packers

+I can't say enough good things about the Packers and their offensive line.
+Continuity in coaching and personnel has served this team very well.

+Rodgers is having a ball of a time.